bridget-basiq/developers/content/3+API/1+API-Reference/3+Routes/introduction.md

 ---
 title: Introduction
-description: An introduction to how Chargetrips routing service works
+description: Start building routes with the chargetrip routing queries, mutations and subscriptions.
 order: 1
 ---

-# Introduction on routing
+# Route calculations
 To create a route you need the `newRoute` mutation and `routeUpdateById` subscription.
 We strongly recommend to use subscriptions.
 Recursively querying a route ID until the route is processed increases costs and delays your application.
 A visual representation is added below.
 For a more detailed explanation keep reading.

 <c-image alt="Authorization image" src="route-mutation.png"></c-image>